uk-gov-mirror/hmcts.ccpay-scheduled-jobs/README.md

 # ccpay-scheduled-jobs
 This repository is used to trigger the web jobs.
-This JAR has to be included as a dependency in **build.gradle** file of **ccpay-payment-app** module.
+This JAR has to be included as a dependency in **build.gradle** file of **ccpay-payment-app** module..

 ## Endpoint Details